Alpine Tips

 How strong is it?
 ANCHORS (Part 1)

-We've all wondered - how strong is it?
+So how strong is the girth hitch master point?
+How about if one strand gets cut?
+Can you girth hitch a sling to a carabiner (and survive?)
 Here's an overview of various flavors of anchor rigging, and links to actual break testing.

 Premium Members can read the entire article here: